History of prostitution: 19th century

 In North America, prostitution was seen as a "necessary evil" that aided in marital fidelity, especially as a system that would allow men to obtain sex when their wives did not desire it.
 D'Emilio and Freedman document that prostitution was not a crime in the early part of the 19th century, and thus brothels (or bawdy houses) were tolerated in American cities and the laws against individual prostitutes were enforced only occasionally.

 In the 1830s, prostitution was becoming more visible in North-American cities, and with the professionalization of police forces, visible prostitutes such as streetwalkers risked arrest.
 But D'Emilio and Freedman note that raids on brothels were comparatively rare, and prostitution was tolerated in mining towns, cattle towns, and urban centers in the American east.
 In 1870, prostitution was legalized and regulated in the city of St. Louis, Missouri.
 Prostitutes were licensed by public health officials and were required to maintain weekly inspections for sexually transmitted diseases.
 However, due to protests and demonstrations organized by women and members of the clergy, Missouri legislators repealed the legislation allowing regulated prostitution.

 The Page Act of 1875 was passed by the US Congress and forbid any importation of women for the purpose of prostitution.
-The national move to criminalize prostitution was led by Protestant middle-class men and women who participated in the revivalism movement of the 19th century.
+The national move to criminalize prostitution was led by Protestant middle-class men and women who participated in the Christian revivalism movement of the 19th century.
+In the 1899 text Soul Laws in Sexual, Social, and Spiritual Life, F.S.
+Heath discussed premarital sex in relation to heredity, claiming that "children inherit the peculiarities of the parents in soul, mind, and body” though despite this, “every person, by putting forth an earnest effort to do so, and seeking the help of God, can always overcome all besetments.”
+Approximately 4,000 copies of the book were in print by 1902.
+Reflecting the prevailing attitude of the time, Heath noted: